SoftyDuck/FalixNodes-Desktop/README.md

 A: This is done automatically on Windows and Linux.
 We recommend that you wait at least 1 - 2 minutes for the update to download in the background, or depending on your internet speed.

 On macOS, each update must be installed manually by the user.
 No, you are not required to do this on a regular basis; nevertheless, upgrading is recommended if you want the most up-to-date version in general.
 Given the fact that updates need the signing of the DMG file, we are already working on certifying the DMG file using our Apple Certificate.
+We're getting close ;)

 <br/>